vccolombo/vccolombo.github.io/_posts/2020-07-12-how-to-stop-docker-exposing-your-containers-to-the-world.md

 ---
 title: "How to stop Docker exposing your containers to the world"
-excerpt: "Docker opens holes in the firewall by default, allowing other machines in the same network to access your containers.
-See how to avoid this and secure your applications from external access."
+excerpt: "See how to avoid exposing you container's ports and secure your applications from external access."
 date: 2020-07-12T17:51:30-03:00
 categories:
   - Blog